alexyorke/youtube-subscriptions-exporter/README.md

 # youtube-subscriptions-exporter

 Export your YouTube channel subscriptions to a spreadsheet-like text file.
-Tested on Firefox 84.0 and Chrome 87.0.4280.88 on Windows 10 as of December 16th, 2020.
+Tested on Firefox 84.0 and Chrome 87.0.4280.88 on Windows 10 as of April 10th, 2021.

 ## How to use